VardhanSuroshi/Memory-Design-And-Testing/README.md

 ### 4. Write driver circuit
-Write driver circuit is responsible to write the data onto the bit lines BL and BL' during the write operation
+The write driver circuit is responsible for writing the data onto the bit lines BL and BL' during the write operation

 <p align="center">